superfly/docs/rails/getting-started/index.html.md

 ```

 Even with this patch, the connection will still drop periodically and you
-will see stack traceback information in your logs.
+may see stack traceback information in your logs.

 ### Deployment and testing